evoingram/docmanagement/README.md

 	AddAQCExamStyle:
 		finds specific phrases in activedocument(transcript) and applies a specific style

+	BuildRCWsAndRCWHyperlinks:
+		Acquires RCWs and their hyperlinks, validates them, and adds an entry for each one to CitationHyperlinks table

 	AutoCalculateInterest:
 		add 1% interest cost after every 7 days payment not made